robjm16/domain_specific_ChatGPT/DOMAIN_SPECIFIC_CHATGPT.md

 But through an API (Application Programming Interface, which lets computer programs talk with each other), organizations can incorporate new information into ChatGPT.
 This feature enables it to stay up-to-date with the latest developments or specific knowledge in an industry or field.

 To demonstrate how this might work, I built a simple domain-specific [chatbot](https://huggingface.co/spaces/robjm16/domain_specific_ChatGPT).
 In my example, I took the 2023 investment outlook summaries posted to the web by Morgan Stanley [(here)](https://www.morganstanley.com/ideas/global-investment-strategy-outlook-2023), JPMorgan [(here)](https://www.jpmorgan.com/insights/research/market-outlook) and Goldman Sachs [(here)](https://www.goldmansachs.com/insights/pages/gs-research/macro-outlook-2023-this-cycle-is-different/report.pdf) and combined them into one 4,000 word document.

 Through a process described more fully below, the investment outlook information was fed into ChatGPT and became the basis for responses to questions such as: "What does Goldman see happening with inflation in 2023?" and "What is the outlook for the bond market?"

-Most of the [my code](https://github.com/robjm16/domain_specific_ChatGPT) was adapted from OpenAI's [cookbook](https://github.com/openai/openai-cookbook) of code examples for ChatGPT.
+Most of the [my code](https://github.com/robjm16/domain_specific_ChatGPT) was adapted from OpenAI's [cookbook](https://github.com/openai/openai-cookbook) of code examples for working with ChatGPT.

-Below is an overview of what I discovered during the development process and related research.
+Below is an overview of what I discovered through the development process and related research.

 ## ChatGPT’s Many Uses
 ChatGPT’s capabilities go well beyond what traditional chatboxes offer:
 - It can draft copy for marketing materials, blog posts and product descriptions.
-- It can edit, summarize or translate any text, and write in almost any voice (e.g., promotional ad copy).
+- It can edit, summarize or translate any text, and write in almost any voice (e.g., ad copy tone).
 - It can be used for text classification – for example, whether tweets about your organization were positive or negative last week.
-- It can quickly structure unstructured information, such as a doctor's diagnostic notes.
+- It can quickly organize unstructured information, such as a doctor's diagnostic notes.

 On the computer coding side:
 - It can convert written instructions into computer code.